Your output won't scale

 ll-auto --max-issues 5

-# 1. Add the plugin marketplace
+ll-auto --resume# 1.
+Add the plugin marketplace

 claude plugin marketplace add BrennonTWilliams/little-loops